 - Add all spices – ground cumin, ground turmeric, ground black pepper and paprika:

-- Add 2 cups of water, cover pot with a lid and stew for 20 mins (reduce heat so water doesn’t boiling too much):
+- Add 2 cups of water, cover pot with a lid and stew for 20 mins (reduce heat so it doesn’t boiling too much):

 - Add sliced carrots, let it boil for 10 mins: